-- ▲ Stop the engine when refueling.
-Any lights or flames must be kept at a safe distance while refueling. - Use ultra low sulfur fuel only. - William Sulfur fuel sulfur content ≤ 10 ppm
+- 4) FUELING (item 4) This label is positioned on the front side of fuel filler neck. - ▲ Stop the engine when refueling.
+Any lights or flames must be kept at a safe distance while refueling. - Use ultra low sulfur fuel only. - % Ultra low sulfur fuel sulfur content ≤ 10 ppm